j2kun/svm-sequential-minimal-optimization/lagrangians.md

 \max_{\vec \lambda} \min_{\vec x} L(\vec x, \vec \lambda) = \min_{\vec x} f(\vec x)
 $$

-In other words, the dual function $g$ is actually a function that knows about the *worst* possible $\vec x$ for any given $\vec \lambda$, and you have to find the $\vec \lambda$ that is best in spite of this.
+In other words, the dual function $d$ is actually a function that knows about the *worst* possible $\vec x$ for any given $\vec \lambda$, and you have to find the $\vec \lambda$ that is best in spite of this.
 [These lecture notes](https://people.eecs.berkeley.edu/~klein/papers/lagrange-multipliers.pdf) give a fantastic explanation of why this is the case.
 In fact, the right hand side of the equation above is equal to

 $$
 \min_{\vec x} f(\vec x) = \min_{\vec x} \max_{\vec \lambda} L(\vec x, \vec \lambda),